comrade-coop/apocryph-dao-bot/README.md

 🚧 _(This project is under active development, please check below for updates)_ 🚧

 # Apocryph DAO Bot
-Discord bot for interacting with Apocryph DAO running on Ethereum.
+Discord bot for interacting with [Apocryph DAO](https://github.com/comrade-coop/apocryph-dao) running on Ethereum.
 You can use the bot to seamlessly query information about the DAO, vote, buy / sell tokens on the bonding curve and more relevant activities.

 ## Getting Started
 You can interact with Apocryph DAO Bot in Apocryph Discord server.
 The bot responds on direct messages and also post various updates in the following channels:
- - #voting channel
+ - `#voting` channel
- - #events channel
+ - `#events` channel

 To engage the bot, you have to:
 1. Join Apocryph Discord server;
 2. Have a valid Ethereum address;
-3. Have a browser with configured compatible wallet like: MetaMask, and etc.;
+3. Have a browser with configured compatible wallet like: MetaMask, WalletConnect and others;
 4. Introduce yourself to the bot.

 ### Introduction to the bot